suitcss/suit/doc/components.md

 ### Document thoroughly

 Component names should be as short as possible but as long as necessary.
-Files should small but well commented.
+Files should be small but well commented.
 These are some of the questions your comments should answer:

 * What is the component for?
 * How should it be used?